rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 ## What does the policy say?

-The shortest summary of the policy is this:
+The policy summarizes itself this way:

 > It's fine to use LLMs to answer questions, analyze, distill, refine, check, suggest, review.
 But not to **create**.